-Here are eight home remedies that have shown some promising results in providing relief for psoriasis symptoms.
+The following are nine home remedies that have shown some promising results in providing relief for psoriasis symptoms and may provide some benefit to you.

-A warm (not hot) bath can be soothing to the skin, especially for people with psoriasis.
+A warm (not hot) bath can be soothing to the skin, especially if you’re living with psoriasis.
 You can try adding Epsom salt, mineral oil, colloidal oatmeal, or olive oil to help with itching and irritation.

-Omega-3 fatty acids are known to help decrease inflammation in the body.
-This can be beneficial for psoriasis symptoms.
-Inflammation is what causes the itchy, red flakes.
+Omega-3 fatty acids may help decrease inflammation in your body.
+This may be beneficial for psoriasis symptoms since systemic inflammation is the underlying cause of the itchy, discolored flakes.

 Omega-3s can be found in a variety of foods, including: